BestTimesToVisit.com Logo

 attraction

-As the sun dips below the Tuscan hills, take a leisurely walk across the Ponte Vecchio, Florence's iconic bridge lined with shops.
-The warm light casts a magical glow on the Arno River and the city's skyline.
-Enjoy a gelato while you soak in the romantic ambiance.
+As the sun dips below the Tuscan hills, take a leisurely stroll across the Ponte Vecchio, Florence's iconic bridge lined with shops.
+The warm light casts a magical glow on the Arno River and the medieval buildings, creating a romantic and unforgettable scene.
+Enjoy a gelato as you walk.

 Best time: June-August